zmsubin/accelerometers_pub/README.md

 And https://github.com/tszheichoi/awesome-sensor-logger/.

 Workflow: Save trips with "Accelerometer" toggled as the included sensor.
 (You'll need to enable location tracking in the background for the app on iOS, and it's useful to save location too for trip naming and reconstruction if needed.)
 Save the files in subfolders with the mode or other category desired.
 Move output zips to ignored input directory; run unzip.sh, adjusting paths if needed; use analyze_functionalized as a script make plots for new files and print stats and summary plot. explore_analyzed allows for custom plots in a notebook.
+Adjust the Mode Type keys if desired.

 IF YOU ARE CHECKING IN CODE and using notebooks make sure to restart kernel and clear outputs, or otherwise mask your location, to avoid checking in personal location info.
 The code is written to not reference any filenames or trip titles directly as variable names or literal strings.